microsoft/pxt/docs/courses/cornellMPS2017.md

 * Deploy your MakeCode web app and test with your customers.

+* Fill up the project ``README`` file with link to the live editor, a screenshot, final report, build information and licensing information.

 # Week 1: Getting started with MakeCode

 1. Get a [GitHub](https://www.github.com) account, if you don't already have one;